 The specimens of this species usually live in colonies of hydrozoans such as Kirchenpaueria pinnata (Edmunds & Kress, 1969, cited as E. doriae), Plumularia setacea (Thompson & Brown, 1984, cited as E. doriae) or Obelia geniculata (Schmekel & Portmann , 1982, cited as E. cingulatus), of those that possibly feed and with which they maintain a quite cryptic coloration.
 Schmekel & Portmann (1984, as E. cingulatus) indicated that the spawn is a single-turn ribbon containing white 90 microns eggs.

 - Capellinii.
 In honor to Prof. Giovanni Capellini, (1833-1922), Italian paleontologyst who was Rector Magnificus of the University of Bologna during 1888, when it celebrated its 800 years of history.

 Accepting the opinion of Caballer, Ortea & Canteras (2010) that the reports of E. doriae and E. cingulatus probably correspond to E. capellinii.
 This species is distributed from the British Isles, the Atlantic coasts of the Iberian Peninsula, the Iberian Mediterranean and the coast of Naples.
+Recently this species has also been reported in the Adriatic Sea, where there are two reports, one by Alen Petani in Vrsine (Croatia) and the other by Pero Ugarković in Otok Čiovo (Croatia) that corresponds to the attached pictures.
 It is possible that some of the reports of Eubranchus doriae from the Catalan coasts (Ballesteros et al., 2016) refer to E. capellinii.